Hero

 Invited Talk Deuterium Metabolic Imaging for Cancer Research: Principles, Practice, and Potential

-Evita Wiegers - University Medical Center Utrecht, Netherlands
+Evita Wiegers - University Medical Center Utrecht, Utrecht, Netherlands

 Invited Talk MR Spectroscopy